EtienneAb3d/cAImanPG/README.md

 Server side exchanges between the 2 agents should be like:
 ```
-Question from Support Agent to Expert Agent: {
-  "question": "Why might a computer be slow to respond when searching the internet?"
+Question from Support Agent to Expert Agent: Why might a computer be slow to respond when searching the internet?
-}
 For this problem: Computer running slow
 Follow these instructions:
 - Restart the computer to clear temporary glitches.